Virgin Gorda

 • South Sound

-The South Sound provides peace and solitude, where you can enjoy breathtaking views out towards the empty ocean as it seems to extend into eternity with nothing but a soft haze to separate sea and sky.
+The South Sound provides peace and solitude, where you can enjoy breathtaking views of the empty ocean.
+The sea here seems to extend into eternity, with nothing but a soft haze to separate it and the sky.

 • Spring Bay

-Spring Bay is one of Virgin Gorda’s loveliest beaches, golden sand sprinkled with the island’s famous boulders and clear, clear waters.
-The crystal clear sea changes from green and blue to azure, and from mirror-like calm to frothy waves.
-Spring Bay offers comfortable swimming, fascinating snorkeling among colorful sea life, ancient tamarind trees for shade and seclusion.
+Spring Bay is one of Virgin Gorda’s loveliest beaches, with golden sand sprinkled with the island’s famous boulders and clear waters.
+Here, the crystal-clear sea changes from green and blue to azure.
+Spring Bay offers comfortable swimming, terrific snorkeling among colorful sea life, and ancient tamarind trees for shade and seclusion.

 • The Baths

-The Baths are a must-see – a unique, natural phenomenon of exotic pools and grottos formed by enormous boulders scattered across pristine white sandy beaches.
-The magic of this place is revealed as you make your way along the trail to Devils Bay, where the hidden caves and secret pools are lit by the shafts of bright sunlight that shine through the boulders above and around you.
+The Baths are a must-see.
+They are a unique, natural phenomenon of pools and grottoes across pristine white sandy beaches.
+You’ll witness the magic of this place as you make your way along the trail to Devil’s Bay.
+You’ll see hidden caves and secret pools lit by the shafts of sunlight seeping through the boulders above and around you.

 Virgin Gorda Dining

-From rustic Caribbean beach shacks to the finest dining in the Caribbean – Virgin Gorda has it all.
-You can dine in formal surroundings at some of the best restaurants in the islands, at locations such as Biras Creek and Little Dix Bay, or you can grab a burger or salad from the friendly staff at the many laid-back, beachside bars.
+Virgin Gorda has everything — from rustic Caribbean beach shacks to the finest dining in the Caribbean.
+You can dine in formal surroundings at some of the island’s best restaurants, such as Biras Creek and Little Dix Bay.
+Or, you can grab a burger or salad from the friendly staff at the laid-back, beachside bars.
 Virgin Gorda has a wealth of good restaurants and eateries, and we are sure you’ll find something to suit your taste.

 • Anything Goes